glycerine/rpc25519/README.md

 file for further security.
 An additional, independent layer of XChaCha20-Poly1305 stream cipher/AEAD will be applied based on that key.
 The same pre-shared-key must be available to both client and server.

+The pre-shared-key traffic is "tunnelled" or runs inside the outer encryption layer.
+Thus a different symmetric encryption scheme could be wired in without much difficulty.

-The file format is just raw random binary bytes.
+The pre-shared-key file format is just raw random binary bytes.
 See the srv_test.go `Test011_PreSharedKey_over_TCP` test in https://github.com/glycerine/rpc25519/blob/master/srv_test.go#L297 for an example of using `NewXChaCha20CryptoRandKey()`